leonitousconforti/the-moby-effect/docs/modules/demux/Demux.ts.md

 ## demuxToSeparateSinks

-Demux either a multiplexed socket or unidirectional socket(s) to separate sinks.
-If you need to also demux a bidirectional raw socket, then use {@link demuxUnknownToSeparateSinks} instead.
+Demux either a multiplexed socket or multiple raw socket to separate sinks.
+If you need to also demux a single raw socket, then use {@link demuxUnknownToSeparateSinks} instead.

 **Signature**